j-yarbrough/j-yarbrough.github.io/readme.md

 Optional prop:

 - @level: Sets a heading level.
-Will render as a div if no value provided or value is invalid.
+Will render as a div if value is not set as 2-6.provided or value is invalid.

 ### Ebox

 Serves as an emphasis box to highlight content.
-Only one variation:

 - ``<e-box>``

+Ebox has an optional heading at the top of the container.
+If no heading is desired, props can be left out.
+Note that props must be used together, will throw an error if only one is included.

+- @label: heading for ebox
+- @level:heading level, must be set as 2-6.
+Will throw error if invalid value.

 ### Table of Contents